jdm/tiger/ROADMAP.md

 - [ ] Timeline scrolling follows frame selection (or double click?)
 - [ ] Document keyboard shortcuts
 - [ ] Fix jank spacing in exported metadata files
+- [ ] Can preview export image and metadata output
 - [ ] Export complete notification
 - [ ] Auto-updates
 - [ ] Splash screen
 - [ ] Add a a help menu with links to issues/discussions/documentation
 - [ ] Add About dialog with version number / license info
+- [ ] Can open log from help menu
 - [ ] .tiger file association

 ## Tiger 1.0